emrecevik06/MobileBuildCodeExcercise/ex1/README.md

     ![MDK](images/1.3.5.png)

 6. Switch back to the SAP Business Application Studio page.
-Paste the copied code into the field labeled **Enter your SSO Passcode** and then click **Sign In**.
+Paste the copied code into the field labeled **Enter your SSO Passcode** and then click **Sign in**.

     ![MDK](images/1.3.6.png)

 7. You are now signed in to the Cloud Foundry.
 Set the Cloud Foundry target by choosing the appropriate Organization and space from the dropdown menu and then click on **Apply**.
-Once the Cloud Foundry target is set, the `Cloud Foundry Sign in` tab will automatically close.
+Once the Cloud Foundry target is set, the `Cloud Foundry Sign In` tab will automatically close.

     ![MDK](images/1.3.7.png)